AmplitudeAudio/sdk/docs/content/docs/project-setup/02-engine-config.md

 ```

 {{< alert >}}
-The file is written in a flatbuffers compatible format, that is why properties like **pipeline_type** are present.
+The file is written in a flatbuffers-compatible format, which is why properties like **pipeline_type** are present.
 You may want to read the flatbuffers documentation to know more.
 {{< /alert >}}